DarrenCoppinger/milestone-project-4/README.md

 #### Python Testing

-Using Django's built in TestCase Class 44 test were written in order to test views, form, model and app python files.
+Using Django's built in TestCase Class, 44 test were written in order to test views, form, model and apps in each of the sites modules.

-To ensure that at least 80% of this projects code was tested [Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/#) was used.

 #### Coverage

+To ensure that at least 80% of this projects code was tested, [Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/#) was used to measure the testing done.

+The final project achieve Coverage of **86%** for it's code.

+[Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/#) is include in the projects [requirements.txt](requirements.txt) and is loaded with the other requirements when run.

+To run [Coverage.py](https://coverage.readthedocs.io/en/v4.5.x/#) follow these steps:
-- To run coverage for this project type the following into the terminal:
+- Execute the following command in the CLI terminal:

     ```
     coverage run
     ```

-- On Gitpod to limit the results of coverage to just the relevent files the following command was executed:
+- On Gitpod to limit the results of coverage to just the relevant files the following command was executed:

     ```
     coverage run --omit=*/site-packages/*,*/migrations/* manage.py test
     ```
-- A report of the coverage of te testing in the project can then be generated using the following command:
+- A coverage report of the testing achieved in the project can then be generated using the following command:
     ```
     coverage report
     ```
 - The final report for project is summarized  below:

 <details>